shinimol1983/opennms-tutorials-1/session3/Exercise-3-2.md

 The top level OpenNMS event configuration file is [etc/eventconf.xml](../../main/pristine-opennms-config-files/etc-pristine/eventconf.xml).
 This can contain its own event configurations but can also reference a list of event configuration files in the [etc/events](../../main/pristine-opennms-config-files/etc-pristine/events) folder.

-You will see that the [etc/events](../../main/pristine-opennms-config-files/etc-pristine/events) folder contains event definition files for the SNMP traps from many vendors with the vendor's prefixing the name of the event definition file.
+You will see that the [etc/events](../../main/pristine-opennms-config-files/etc-pristine/events) folder contains event definition files for the SNMP traps from many vendors with the vendor's name prefixing the name of the event definition file.

 It also contains a number of definitions for events generated internally by OpenNMS.
 These event files are usually named with `opennms` as the file name prefix.